The Three Most Important Elements of a Contractor's Website

 Helpfulness I like beautiful websites, but a beautiful website doesn’t automatically equal quality leads.
 Your website needs to be helpful.
 In other words, customers need to find the answers they’re looking for when they browse your site.
 If all your site does is talk in vague generalities, it’s probably not very helpful.
 And you’re not likely to turn that website visitor into a real paying customer.

-A great website is one of the Six Pillars of Construction Marketing that successful construction companies use to grow their business.
+A great website is one of the Seven Pillars of Construction Marketing that successful construction companies use to grow their business.

 Story Pro offers an affordable marketing audit that will measure your marketing against those six pillars.